 Most of our elective and advanced courses are scheduled numerous times throughout the year and the Self-directed courses are available all year long.
 Information on frequency, etc. can be seen on each course page, as well as an opportunity to be notified when a course you want is listed or goes on sale.

-Many of our students want to specialize in one area of coaching and we offer a number of programs, including the Life Coaching Specialist, Christian Coaching Specialist, Career Development Coaching Specialist, Relationship Coaching Specialist, and Wellness Coaching Specialist.
-Each of these certification programs includes the Foundational course (40 hours) and 40 hours from the electives in that specialty area, allowing you to truly focus on and create a practice which reflects your expertise in that area, while also potentially allowing you to apply for a coaching credential from a recognized third-party.
+Many of our students want to specialize in one area of coaching and we offer a number of programs that allow you to become a specialist.
+Each of these certification programs includes the Foundational course (40 hours) and 40 hours from the electives in that specialty area, allowing you to truly focus on and create a practice which reflects your expertise, while also potentially allowing you to apply for a coaching credential from a recognized third-party.

 Yes.
 For those who have a coaching credential from ICF or CCE, our classes are approved for CEU’s and can be used to renew your credential.